Kids on Site

-Kids on Site is a first-person simulation video game, featuring full-motion video for its primary gameplay.
-It was produced for the Sega CD and later ported to the DOS operating system for PC systems and Macintosh.
+Kids on Site is a first-person simulation video game using full-motion video for its primary gameplay.
+It was produced for the Sega CD and ported to MS-DOS compatible operating system systems and Mac.
 A 32X version was planned but never released.
 Versions for PlayStation 4 and Windows via Steam were re-released by Limited Run Games, Screaming Villains and Flash Film Works on June 14, 2022.

 Gameplay

 This was a construction game for kids, where they watched videos and then got to "operate" heavy machinery on a construction site.
 This includes a steamroller, a wrecking ball, an excavator and a bulldozer.

-Production
+Development

 The project was produced by Digital Pictures, directed by Heidi Holman and starred Larry Grennan, Scott McClain and Robin Joss.
 It was programmed by Richard Levine from a concept by Kevin Welsh.

 Reception

 Kids on Site was awarded the "1995 Parents Choice Approval Award" and CD-ROM Magazine said it "captured all of the fun of playing with heavy machinery with the added advantage that your kids... won't come home full of dirt."